 The Department of Infectious Disease and Global Health is developing a novel alternative antitoxin platform employing VHH-based therapeutic agents called VHH-based neutralizing agents (VNAs) that may radically change current approaches to antitoxin therapies.
 The department’s antitoxin strategy should permit rapid development and commercialization of safe, effective antitoxin products with low development and production costs and long shelf lives.
-VNAs can incorporate multiple VHHs that can neutralize more than one toxin with the same biomolecule.
+VNAs can incorporate multiple different linked VHHs that can neutralize more than one toxin with the same biomolecule.
 The VNA antitoxin platform can be enhanced by co-administration of an anti-tag effector antibody (efAb) to promote toxin clearance.
 VNAs can also be delivered effectively using gene therapy approaches.
-For details see .

-In collaborations with other academic and government labs, we have developed and successfully tested VNAs for efficacy in animal models of exposures from numerous toxins and infections with toxin-mediated diseases (see Publications below).
-For example, we have developed VNAs that are effective against three different serotypes of Botulinum neurotoxin (BoNT/A, /B and /E) including a single hexavalent VNA that targets all three toxins.
-In collaborations with Dr. Nicholas Mantis and Dr. Stephen Leppla, VNAs have been developed for ricin, anthrax protective antigen, anthrax lethal factor and anthrax edema factor.
-In addition, VNAs targeting both Shiga toxins, Stx1 and Stx2, have been shown to protect mice from lethal exposures to both toxins and to protect pigs from lethal infections of enterohemorrhagic E. coli (EHEC).
+In collaborations with other academic and government labs, we have developed and successfully tested VNAs for efficacy in animal models of exposures from many toxins and infections with toxin-mediated diseases (see Publications below).
+For example, we have developed VNAs that are effective against a biothreat agents including three different serotypes of Botulinum neurotoxin (BoNT/A, /B and /E), ricin, anthrax protective antigen, anthrax lethal factor and anthrax edema factor.
+We have also developed VNAs targeting both Shiga toxins, Stx1 and Stx2 that have been shown to protect mice from lethal exposures to both toxins and to protect pigs from lethal infections of enterohemorrhagic E. coli (EHEC).
 Other VNAs that neutralize both Clostridium difficile toxins, TcdA and TcdB, protect mice from exposures to both of these toxins and protect mice, guinea pigs and gnotobiotic pigs from C. difficile infections.
 In some cases, the VNAs have also been successfully tested in animal models employing RNA nanoparticles, engineered red blood cells and adenovirus as vehicles of VNA gene therapy.

 - Schmidt DJ, Beamer G, Tremblay JM, Steele JA, Kim HB, Wang Y, Debatis M, Sun X, Kashentseva EA, Dmitriev IP, Curiel DT, Shoemaker CB, Tzipori S. 2016.
 A Tetraspecific VHH-based Neutralizing Antibody Modifies Disease Outcome in Three Animal Models of Clostridium difficile Infection.
 Clin Vaccine Immunol.
 Jul 13. pii: CVI.00730-15.